Permanence Planning Guidance

 - Although there are restrictions on applications to discharge the Order, such an application is possible and may be perceived as a threat to the child's stability.

-A Child Arrangements Order means a court order regulating arrangements relating to any of the following:
+A Child Arrangements Order is a court order regulating arrangements relating to any of the following:

 - With whom a child is to live, spend time or otherwise have contact; and